 Effectiveness: This means your agents are hitting the bullseye when it comes to solving customer problems.
 They have the soft skills, competence, and reliability your customers expect out of each experience.
-Think metrics like CSAT and First Call Resolution.
+Think data points like CSAT and QA.

 Empowerment: Think about the human connection when you think empowerment.
 This element of experience is the one most often missed.
 It relates to your agent’s perceived value, ongoing development, and how supported they feel by their peers and leaders.

 But remember, no one piece of your agents’ experience gives you the information you need for actionable, relevant agent development.
 An agent might hit the bullseye time and time again, but if it takes them an average of two hours per interaction, they aren’t meeting other important customer expectations.